isabelshaheen/striketiming/README.md

+"final_report_O'Malley.pdf" contains the full report with static visuals

-"final_report_O'Malley.qmd" contains the full report
+"final_report_O'Malley.qmd" contains the full report and code

 Open the .qmd file in RStudio and render to html to see the interactive features of the visuals